 How do you drain oil from French fries?

 Remove the fries with a slotted spoon or metal tongs.
-Never use plastic utensils; those will melt when in contact with the hot oils.
+Never use plastic utensils; those will melt when in contact with hot oils.

 Place two layers of clean, dry paper toweling on a cookie sheet and lay the fries single file, and don't stack the fries.
 If the fries are piled up, they will not drain, and they will get soggy quickly.